JacopoPan/a-minimalist-guide/READMORE-Part3.md

 esc to terminate

+**Unreal is slowed down dramatically when I run API**
+> After Unreal Editor loads, press Play button.
+Tip: go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.

 remember of the script defined above  in Example: 2-drone patrol and image taking from a ground observer POV

 you can run it in blocks as well